 In reviewing the districts overall professional development priorities, it is clear that training in instructional technology is emphasized in all of these priority areas.
 Technology training is critical to our overall professional development plan.
 Staff development is offered throughout the academic year and in the summer.
 On the average, the majority of teachers spend 30 to 40 hours per academic year on scheduled professional development activities.

-Below are the different modes of instruction available for teachers to fulfill professional development requirements within these four priorities: Professional design days, Half days, Superintendents Conference Days, Faculty meetings, department or grade-level meetings focused on student learning and/or professional growth, Team Time meetings, Workshops provided by BH-BL staff members, Out-of-district conferences and workshops for teachers, and online classes and courses.
+Below are the different modes of instruction available for teachers to fulfill professional development requirements within these four priorities:

+Professional design days, Half days, Superintendents Conference Days, Faculty meetings, department or grade-level meetings focused on student learning and/or professional growth, Team Time meetings, Workshops provided by BH-BL staff members, Out-of-district conferences and workshops for teachers, and online classes and courses.

-Our 2019-20 Professional Development was developed by a committee of stakeholders after extensive input from the faculty.
+Our 2018-19 Professional Development plan is slated to be approved by the BOE at their first meeting in June.
+The plan is developed by a committee of stakeholders after extensive input from the faculty.
 The goals of the plan mirror the Danielson Framework for Teaching, which has been documented through research to improve student learning.